espisangijo/square-app/README.md

 Inspired by GoodNotes, this project aims to solve the problem in creating squares in the application.
 Looking like an image data, intuitively people will work on it using image processing techniques in the feature engineering stage.
 However, one of the most valuable data is not taken into account when processing using aforementioned technique -- **_time_**.
 Time is essential in predicting whether a stroke results in a square or not.

 ## Scenario
-Consider this 2 cases, I draw a square very quickly, and draw an identical square very slowly, but a curve exists on the right-hand-side of the squares.
+Consider these 2 cases, I draw a square very quickly, and draw an identical square very slowly, but a curve exists on the right-hand-side of the squares.
 The **time** affects the user's intention, whether they are drawing a square or not.
 Treating the problem as an image classification (e.g. using CNN) only captures the shape and will predict both of them as not a square since there is a curve on the side.

 ## Feature Engineering
 To preserve its timeliness, we need to capture all the coordinates at every timestamp.
 To process the data, we can borrow a technique from text processing. **Truncation** (for long data, setting truncation threshold to e.g. covering 95% of normal distribution), **padding** (for short data, pad 0s to make the length similar), **interpolation** (get coordinates e.g. every 50ms, used to preserve the timeliness) and **normalization** (for faster training and normalizing initail drawing point to (0,0)) are the techniques commonly used in text processing that we can use in this prediction.